salvadorpantoja/syntaxguard/README.md

 I built a custom AI wrapper that:
 1. Accepts raw text input.
 2. Injects a **Custom System Prompt** (containing the specific Style Guide rules).
-3. Returns a diff of corrections and "Editor's Notes" explaining *why* the change was made.
+3. Returns a diff of corrections and "Editor's Notes" explaining *why* the change or changes were made.

 ## 🏗 Technical Architecture (The Security Layer)
 Instead of exposing the Google Gemini API key in the client-side code (a common security flaw in AI apps), I architected a **Backend-for-Frontend (BFF)** pattern using **Cloudflare Workers**.